DerYeger/yeger/packages/key-hierarchy/README.md

 > Defaults to `'proxy'`.

-By default, the key hierarchy is dynamically using `Proxy` objects.
+By default, the key hierarchy is created dynamically with `Proxy` objects.
-If this is not suitable, the `precompute` method can be used to generate the keys at build time instead of runtime.
+If this is not suitable, the `method: 'precompute'` option can be used to generate the keys at build time instead of runtime.

 - This can improve performance in scenarios where the key hierarchy is large or complex.
-- But, it requires calling the functions of all dynamic segments with dummy arguments (`undefined`).
+- But, it requires calling the functions of all dynamic segments with dummy arguments (`undefined`) within the library.
 Thus, it will break if the functions expect arguments to match the declared parameter types.
-- If `precompute` is used, the functions should not have any side-effects and never access the arguments.
+- If `method: 'precompute'` is used, the functions should not have any side-effects and never access the arguments.

 ### TanStack Query Integration